Hello and welcome to our Christmas Home Tour and our annual 12 Days of Holiday Homes!

 Court Appointed Special Advocates (CASA) watch over and advocate for abused and neglected children and the organization and volunteers do amazing life-changing work for children in my East Texas community.
 When my neighbor Brittany asked me to help decorate her home for the Parade of Homes this year, I was beyond thrilled to say yes!

 I also want to tell you guys that today’s post is actually “Part 1” of the tour.
 We decorated every room in the home and it’s way too many images for me to share in just one post without having trouble with the post loading.
-So next week, I’ll be sharing Part 2.
+You can see Part of this home tour here.

 Meet Brittany and Justin, my next door neighbors and they are the cutest and sweetest couple (and the best neighbors) that you could ever meet!